marcikque/Audiocom/README.md

  * Are there bit errors?
 If yes, what might be the reason for them?
  * What does a bit error rate of 100%, 50%, and 0% mean?
 Which one is the least desirable?
  * Which of the two audio files (`MobileComp1`, `MobileComp2`) has a higher bit error rate?
 Was your initial guess correct?
- * Do you see a difference between the unembedded and embedded audio file's spectrogram?
-Could you conclude on the plot alone that it was done using phase coding?
-How would the plot look like for LSB coding?

 </details>